GitLab FI

 Login

-When logging in to Mozilla Firefox and Google Chrome (or Chromium), you can use the Kerberos Spnego button instead of entering a password with a valid ticket.Cloning
+When logging in with Mozilla Firefox and Google Chrome (or Chromium), the Kerberos Spnego button can be used with a valid ticket instead of entering a password.Cloning

 andgit push